 Your comment about cannibalism being as old as humanity is interesting.
 Watching this film there are obviously references to zombie movies, but there are also echoes of biblical tales and and ancient Greek mythology — were there stories or folklore you drew on?

 I'm very interested in the work of Claude Lévi-Strauss, a very famous French anthropologist and geographer who worked a lot around cannibalism.
-He went around the world to places there were still tribes participating in ritual cannibalism and asked why we call this monstrous when some of our behaviours to this tribe would be considered monstrous.
+He went around the world to places where there were still tribes participating in ritual cannibalism and asked why we call this monstrous when some of our behaviors to this tribe would be considered monstrous.
 For example, putting people in jail.

 I was very interested in the anthropological aspect of cannibalism; there is not one cannibalism, each case of cannibalism represents a different moral situation.
-A serial killer that eats his victims is not the same of the rugby team who crashed in the Andes and had to eat the bodies of their team mates, even if the act is the same.
+A serial killer that eats his victims is not the same as the rugby team who crashed in the Andes and had to eat the bodies of their team mates, even if the act is the same.

 That introduces the idea of degrees of depravity, something the film tracks.
-For example in the beginning eating animal flesh is unthinkable for Justine, but by the end she's navigating eating people.
+For example in the beginning, eating animal flesh is unthinkable for Justine, but by the end she's navigating eating people.